katjone/react_todo_walkthrough/sprints/Sprint1.md

 We need React Router in the same way that we needed Angular routers.
 We need a way to link to various urls to components in our application.
 Because our application will be a SPA, we still want to preserve different application-states via the url.
 This Todo app's application-states (not to be confused with component state) will just be the root url and a url to all todos(`/` and `/todos`)

 ### Creating Routes
-It's great, Routes are just react Components as well!
-Since we've installed the `react-router-dom` dependency, we'll start by defining our home route.
+Routes in React are just React components as well!
+Since we've installed the `react-router-dom` dependency, we'll start by wrapping our `App` Component in a `BrowserRouter` component available to us from `react-router-dom`.

-Let's update our `index.js` to use a BrowserRouter to wrap our `App` Component.
-In `index.js`:
+In `src/index.js`:

 ```js
 import React from 'react';